 You can help improve treatment options for chordoma

-Researchers at the U.S. National Cancer Institute (NCI) are currently enrolling chordoma patients in a Natural History Study of Rare Solid Tumors.
+Researchers at the U.S. National Cancer Institute (NCI) are currently enrolling chordoma patients in the Natural History Study of Rare Solid Tumors.
 Clinical and biological information collected by the study, including tumor tissue samples, will provide a better understanding of how chordomas develop and grow, and how we can more effectively treat them.

 Natural history studies compile information from a large number of patients to better understand the “history” of a disease over a long period of time.
 This study will provide us with a comprehensive, detailed understanding of the natural course of chordoma from the time it forms, to when it first causes symptoms, and through every clinical stage after that.